JacksonKary/WebProject/v2/READEME.md

 ## Description
 In this version, I implemented several new endpoints, along with CSS styling, and dynamic HTML generation for the contact log.

+The contact form now updates the contact log.

+Is the image on the front page getting longer, or is it just me?

 ## How to run
 This version can be ran in a few simple steps: